apache/druid/docs/content/design/index.md

 * **Query**: Runs Broker and optional Router processes, handles queries from external clients.
 * **Data**: Runs Historical and MiddleManager processes, executes ingestion workloads and stores all queryable data.

-For more details on process and server organization, please see [Druid Processses and Servers](../design/processes.html).
+For more details on process and server organization, please see [Druid Processes and Servers](../design/processes.html).

 ### External dependencies